star3am/hashiqube/README.md

 #### Docker Desktop
 Docker Desktop is an easy-to-install application for your Mac or Windows environment that enables you to build and share containerized applications and microservices.
 It's a graphical user interface for the docker service.

-* Download __Docker Desktop__ from https://www.docker.com/products/docker-desktop and install it on your laptop, to verify bring up the Docker Desktop application.
+* [__Download Docker Desktop__](https://www.docker.com/products/docker-desktop) and install it on your laptop, to verify and bring up the Docker Desktop application.

 If you have HashiQube running, you won't see any containers but you will be able to open the application.